Travel To Kyrgyzstan: An Independent Woman’s Guide

 The small town of Kochkor is the jumping-off point for the region, with rental vehicles ferrying visitors up the 1300 meters (4300ft) from the valley below.

-At night, I listen to the lake lapping the shore and fires crackling.
-I crawl out for a last look at the sky.
-The earlier rain has washed away the clouds and I’m left with a trillion stars, unblemished by electricity.
+At night, the lake laps the shore and fires crackle.
+Step outside for a last look at the sky: the earlier rain will have washed away the clouds, leaving a trillion stars unspoiled by electricity.

 Inside a yurt: carpets